snowplow-archive/snowplow.github.com/_posts/2015-08-06-dealing-with-duplicate-events.md

 Last month, we released [Snowplow 69 Blue-Bellied Roller][r69] with a [new data model][deduplicate] that deduplicates events in Redshift.
 It consists of a set of SQL queries that can be run on a regular basis (for example, after each load) using our [SQL Runner][sql-runner] application.
 The model:

 - Deduplicates natural copies and keeps them in `atomic.events`
-- Removes other copies from `atomic.events` and inserts them to `atomic.duplicated_events`
+- Removes other duplicates from `atomic.events` and inserts them to `atomic.duplicated_events`

 This ensures that the event ID in `atomic.events` is unique.
 The queries can be modified to use different criteria for deduplication and extended to also deduplicate unstructured events and contexts.

-Let’s now run through the queries.
-First, we create a list of event IDs that occur more than once:
+Let’s run through the queries.
+First, we list the event IDs that occur more than once in `atomic.events`:

 {% highlight sql %}
 CREATE TABLE atomic.tmp_ids_1
   DISTKEY (event_id)
   SORTKEY (event_id)
-AS (SELECT event_id FROM (SELECT event_id, COUNT() AS count FROM atomic.events GROUP BY 1) WHERE count > 1);
+AS (SELECT event_id FROM (SELECT event_id, COUNT(*) AS count FROM atomic.events GROUP BY 1) WHERE count > 1);
 {% endhighlight %}

-We use this list to create a new table with duplicated events, where natural copies have already been deduplicated.
-The `GROUP BY` is not the nicest solution but it gets the job done.
-An alternative is to only look at client-sent fields (e.g. the `etl_tstamp` would not be considered), in which case on would have to use a window function.
-Note that this step might take a while when the absolute number of duplicates is large.
+We then use this list to create another table with the actual duplicated events:

 {% highlight sql %}
 CREATE TABLE atomic.tmp_events